Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra

 \subsubsection{Nondiagonal matrices}

 Let $\alg=\mathbb{C}^{d\times d}$.
-Note that $\alg$ is a noncommutative $C^*$-algebra.
-In this case, unlike the network \eqref{eq:c_net_diagonal}, the $j$th diagonal element of $a_1a_2a_3$ for $a_1,a_2,a_3\in\alg$ depends not only on the $j$th diagonal element of $a_2$, but also the other diagonal elements of $a_2$.
+Note that $\alg$ is a noncommutative $C^*$-algebra. {Of course, it is possible to consider matrix data, but we focus on the perspective of interaction among sub-models following \cref{sub:commutative_c_star}.} In this case, unlike the network \eqref{eq:c_net_diagonal}, the $j$th diagonal element of $a_1a_2a_3$ for $a_1,a_2,a_3\in\alg$ depends not only on the $j$th diagonal element of $a_2$, but also the other diagonal elements of $a_2$.
 Thus, $f(x)^j$ depends not only on the sub-model corresponding to $j$th diagonal element discussed in \cref{subsec:diagonal_matrix}, but also on other sub-models.
 The nondiagonal elements in $\alg$ induce interactions between $d$ real or complex-valued sub-models.

-In practice, to regard the nondiagonal elements as factors of interactions, their values should be small compared to the diagonal elements.
-We will see the effect of the nondiagonal elements in $\alg$ numerically in \cref{sub:exp_matrix_valued}. \Cref{fig:nondiagonal} (b) schematically shows the $C^*$-algebra net over nondiagonal matrices.
+Interaction among sub-models could be related to decentralized peer-to-peer machine learning \cite{vanhaesebrouck2017decentralized,bellet2018personalized}, where each agent learns without sharing data with others, while improving its ability by leveraging other agents' information through communication.
+In our case, an agent corresponds to a sub-model, and communication is achieved by interaction.
+We will see the effect of interaction by the nondiagonal elements in $\alg$ numerically in \cref{sub:exp_matrix_valued}. \Cref{fig:nondiagonal} (b) schematically shows the $C^*$-algebra net over nondiagonal matrices.